Last updated: April 13, 2022

-In the BC Public Service, we use competencies as part of the qualifications to recruit and select new employees.
-Assessing critical competencies during the hiring process predicts which applicants will perform well in the job.
+In the BC Public Service, behavioural competencies are used to recruit and select new employees.
+Assessing critical competencies in the hiring process helps predict which applicants will perform well in the job.

 A competency-based hiring approach shifts the focus from the applicant’s experience, education and training to a way that demonstrates how their competencies can be applied to the job.

 Identify the critical competencies needed for superior performance and use these to establish the job requirements.